 Check the World Bank page on greenhouse gas emissions: https://data.worldbank.org/indicator/EN.ATM.GHGT.KT.CE - What is the total amount of the World's GHG emissions (in CO2 eq)?
-(Answer: 53,5 Gt CO2 eq) - What is the total amount of your country's GHG emissions (in CO_2 eq)?
-(France: 0,5 Gt CO_2 eq) - What are the GHG emissions per capita for your country (in CO_2 eq per capita)?
-(France: 0,5 Gt CO_2 eq divided 65 million inhabitants = 7.7 t CO_2 eq per capita) TASK Look up your countries NDC's and estimate whether they will be fulfilled or whether the goals will be missed.
+(Answer: 53.5 Gt CO2 eq in 2012) - What is the total amount of your country's GHG emissions (in CO2 eq)?
+(France: 0.5 Gt CO2 eq in 2012) - What are the GHG emissions per capita for your country (in CO2 eq per capita)?
+(France: 0.5 Gt CO2 eq divided by 65 million inhabi $tants = 7.7 t CO_2$ eq per capita in 2012) TASK Look up your country's NDCs and estimate whether the goals will be reached or not..
 QUESTION What is low GHG-intensive food consumption?

 TASK Explain why/how afforestation and bioenergy supply can compete with food production?
 Examples for crops for bioenergy: maize, palm oil.
-TASK Find reasons why the Sustainable Development Goals 1 (no poverty) and 10 (reduced inequalities) are so important for limiting global warming to 1.5°C. Glossary ADAPTATION The process of adjustment to actual or expected climate and its effects.
+TASK Find reasons why the Sustainable Development Goals 1 (no poverty) and 10 (reduced inequalities) are so important for limiting global warming to 1.5°C. Glossary ADAPTATION The process of adjustment to actual or expected climate change and its effects.
 In human systems, adaptation seeks to moderate harm or exploit beneficial opportunities.
-In natural systems, human intervention may facilitate adjustment to expected climate and its effects.
+In natural systems, human intervention may facilitate adjustment to expected climate change and its effects.
 ANTHROPOGENIC EMISSIONS Greenhouse gases emissions caused by human activities.